JonesInForCode/quick_os_info/README.md

 - Watermark/header/footer: always present to show intent, signer (if provided), and timestamps

 Security / ethical notice
 This script is written for safe, read-only enumeration.
-It is intended for authorized auditing or for initial orientation after limited-access compromise (e.g., a restricted shell).
+It is intended for authorized auditing or for initial orientation after limited-access compromise (e.g., a restricted shell), does not execute any other commands beyond getting info and saving it to a .log file.
 Use only where you are authorized.
 The header and JSON summary are designed to make the script's intent obvious to defenders when they review logs.

 Usage
   ./os_info.sh [options]